 'COME ON ALGERNON' from the film 'CHAMPAGNE CHARLIE'

 Just had to post this from one our favourite films, 'Champagne Charlie'; a must for a festeringly cold Sunday afternoon such as this.

 I watched a video clip of Madonna's new single yesterday.
 What has this to do with a 1944 black and white film, you ask, if you are not already asleep in an armchair with a cup of tea and a dog.
 Interesting comparison I thought.
 There's Madonna at the ripe old age of ? waggling her bits about in an attempt to challenge Lady Gaga to pop sex Queen, and here is Betty Driver doing it with so much more style.
 Bit more clothing, but check out those 'oo er misses' words.

 The carnaval de Limoux continues.

 In Limoux, happy crazed folks dresed as giant babies clasping plastic bottles of pastis with teats on them, danced around the square.
-Due to the wind chill factor of about minus fifteen, there was only a few people watching, the cafés stuffed instead.
-A great shame for the group, as the preperation for this one day a year is immense, and its always a gamble on the weather.
-Our group is out next Saturday, I am praying for a slight rise in temperature at least.
-Holding one's hands aloft in skimpy polyester gloves for many hours in freezing conditions is not much fun.
+Due to the wind-chill factor of about minus fifteen, there was only a few people watching, the cafés stuffed instead.
+A great shame for the group, as the preperation for this one day a year is immense, and it's always a gamble on the weather.

 Here is a film of the other group out today.
 I wish them all luck for the late evening 'sorti'.
-By ten o'clock it will be mind numbingly cold and the crowd will presumably withered to a lone dog.
+By ten o'clock it will be mind numbingly cold and the crowd will presumably wither to a lone dog.
 Everyone else, including me, will be in front of a fire, eating comfort food and watching a film.
-Sorry carnaval . . .
+Sorry carnaval.